the-events-calendar/the-events-calendar/readme.txt

 = Bulk Event Import =

-Fill your calendar with events from your favorite sources, including Facebook, Meetup, Google Calendar, iCalendar, CSV, and ICS.
+Fill your calendar with events from your favorite sources, including Facebook, Meetup, Google Calendar, iCalendar, CSV, other websites using The Events Calendar plugin, and ICS.
 [Event Aggregator](http://m.tri.be/197u) provides a convenient dashboard to manage scheduled imports, manual imports, filters, one-way sync, import history, and more.

 = User-Submitted Events =